Olga-smart/FSD_2/readme.md

 npm run deploy
 ```

+> 📌 You need to have build folder with generated files to run this command.
+So if you don't have build folder [make a build](#making-the-build) before.

 ## AutoImportPlugin

 The project uses a self-written webpack plugin to automatically import js and scss component files.
 Please read its [documentation](https://github.com/Olga-smart/FSD_2/blob/master/AutoImportPlugin/readme.md) if you plan to modify this project.